Inspired to be our best.....

 I am a full time Teaching Assistant at St Joseph's, having trained as a nursery nurse.
 This gives me nearly thirty years' experience of working with children, something which I truly enjoy.

-At present I have one son in Year 5, but my other two sons also attended St Joseph's so, as a member of staff and as a parent, I hope my contribution to the committee will reflect my commitment and dedication to the school and its future.
+All three of my sons attended St Joseph's so, as a member of staff and as a parent, I hope my contribution to the committee will reflect my commitment and dedication to the school and its future.

 I have been a parishioner at St Joseph’s Church for the last four years and my son attends St Joseph’s School, where I am also a member of the PTA.
 St Joseph’s is a wonderful school and I feel very fortunate to be part of it.
 I am a marketing manager with over 20 years’ experience in industry, government and the charitable sector.
 My current role is marketing officer at a local charity.
 I look forward to contributing to St Joseph’s as a Committee Representative, helping to ensure the school’s mission endures whilst it adapts and innovates.